hemanth2004/doomsday-protocol/README.md

 3. Write up guides and manuals for default resources
 4. New/Edit Resource Form Tab
+5. Probably need a more modular way to store resource info

 ### Known bugs
 1. Guides page markdown renderer's stylesheet (glow) is not compliant with escape codes available in virtual consoles
-2. For very small downloads (<download speed), the bytes downloaded are set as negative 1 Byte and eta is integer limit
+2. For very small downloads (<download speed), the bytes downloaded are set as negative 1 Byte and eta is integer limit.
+Change chunk size?

 ### Feature Ideations
 1. Let user add custom resources with links and descriptions ([huh](https://github.com/charmbracelet/huh) by charm)